Ryan Lerminiaux CCE, CCFP

 Atlantic Data Forensics, Columbia, MD

-ADF provides digital forensics, e-discovery, litigation support, expert testimony, and consulting services
+ADF provides computer forensics, e-discovery, litigation support, expert testimony, and consulting services

 Performing digital forensic analysis